ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 }
 ```

-### Manually controlling Pathfinder's movement
+### Manually controlling Zenfinder's movement
-The `Pathfinder` class has several methods for manually controlling the motion
+The `Zenfinder` class has several methods for manually controlling the motion
 of the robot.

 #### Setting the robot's translation